Sitecore/Cloud-SDK/packages/events/README.md

 # events

-© Sitecore Corporation A/S. All rights reserved.
-Sitecore© is a registered trademark of Sitecore Corporation A/S.

 This package provides browser- and server-side functions to ​capture events in your app and send them to Sitecore.
 Events are for collecting behavioral data about your users as they interact with your app.

 ## Prerequisites